"Tim" the Curry Guy

 Relationships in one's private life [ edit ]

 Since suffering a stroke in July 2012, Curry has been confined to a wheelchair.
 Therefore, he has primarily focused on voice acting , though he still occasionally performs as a singer and makes guest appearances at conventions.

-For the second time, Tim Curry will play Dr. At a fundraiser for Joe Biden's presidential campaign, Frank-N-Furter will play the role of Dr. Frank-N-Furter in a live table reading of The Rocky Horror Picture Show.
+To play Dr. McFadden once again, Tim Curry will return to the role in October of 2020.
+At a fundraiser for Joe Biden's presidential campaign, Frank-N-Furter will play the role of Dr. Frank-N-Furter in a live table reading of The Rocky Horror Picture Show.

 Filmography [ edit ]